powerlim2/coursera/algorithms/assignments/Programming_Assignment/2_Randomized_Queues_and_Deques/README.md

 }
 ```

-Throw a NullPointerException if the client attempts to add a null item; throw a java.util.NoSuchElementException if the client attempts to remove an item from an empty deque; throw an UnsupportedOperationException if the client calls the remove() method in the iterator; throw a java.util.NoSuchElementException if the client calls the next() method in the iterator and there are no more items to return.
+* Throw a NullPointerException if the client attempts to add a null item.
+* Throw a java.util.NoSuchElementException if the client attempts to remove an item from an empty deque.
+* Throw an UnsupportedOperationException if the client calls the remove() method in the iterator.
+* Throw a java.util.NoSuchElementException if the client calls the next() method in the iterator and there are no more items to return.

 Your deque implementation must support each deque operation in constant worst-case time and use space proportional to the number of items currently in the deque.
 Additionally, your iterator implementation must support the operations next() and hasNext() (plus construction) in constant worst-case time and use a constant amount of extra space per iterator.

 ### Randomized queue.

 A randomized queue is similar to a stack or queue, except that the item removed is chosen uniformly at random from items in the data structure.
 Create a generic data type RandomizedQueue that implements the following API:

 ```java
 public class RandomizedQueue<Item> implements Iterable<Item> {